Sidney Offit: Career

+The Abend-Offit Debates

-In 1975, Offit began appearing with Martin Abend for a nightly op-ed debate on the 10 pm.
-WNEW-TV (now WNYW) newscast.
+In 1975, Offit began appearing with television commentator Martin Abend for a nightly op-ed debate on the 10pm WNEW-TV (now WNYW) newscast.
 "Professor Offit" represented the liberal viewpoint against the arch-conservative Abend in heated back-and-forths about social, economic, and political issues.
-Their debates, which often degenerated into outrageous ad hominem attacks, were said to be part of the inspiration for Saturday Night Live's "Point/Counterpoint" sketch featuring Jane Curtin and Dan Aykroyd.
-The Offit-Abend debates were a regular feature of the 10 o'clock news until 1985, though they were briefly revived on Channel 11 in 1992.
+Years later, television critic Marvin Kitman remembered:Offit was the liberal, the last of a long line Abend debated on 'The Ten O'Clock News.'
+Before him there was Ted Sorenson, Ramsey Clark, Ed Koch, Victor Riesel and even Dr. Joyce Brothers (briefly).
+'It was like feeding raw meat to the lions,' a news executive said of the practice of engaging fresh partners for Abend.
+Offit stuck in Abend's throat.
+He lasted for 10 years and 1,000 debates.The Abend-Offit debates often degenerated into outrageous ad hominem attacks, and were said to have inspired the CNN show "Crossfire" and Saturday Night Live's "Point/Counterpoint" sketch featuring Jane Curtin and Dan Aykroyd.
+The debates were a regular feature of the 10pm news until 1985.
+They were briefly revived on Channel 11 in 1992.

+Later career

+In the mid-1980s, Offit joined the board of PEN American Center, working with then-president Norman Mailer.

 Following the 1977 publication of a young adult novel, What Kind of Guy Do You Think I Am?, Offit took an almost twenty-year hiatus from long-form writing.
 He returned in 1995, however, with Memoir of the Bookie's Son, an extended reflection on his relationship with his father, a notorious Depression-era Baltimore bookie.
-The memoir was a hit, and was well received by critics and proclaimed "recommended reading" by The New Yorker.
+The memoir was a bestseller and proclaimed "recommended reading" by The New Yorker.
+A second memoir, Friends, Writers and Other Countrymen: A Memoir, describes his encounters with figures like H. L. Mencken, Robert Frost, Che Guevara, and Truman Capote.

 In 1999, Offit was awarded an honorary degree from Long Island University – Brooklyn.
+In 2009, after 32 years, he retired as curator of the George Polk Awards in Journalism and was succeeded by John Darnton.

+As a presence in New York's literary scene since the 1950s, Offit befriended and collaborated with many of the city's most storied writers.
+In recent decades, he has regularly been interviewed by historians and biographers, and his reminisces have been featured in works on Kurt Vonnegut, Ralph Ellison, and Madeline L'Engle.

+Personal life

+In the early 1950s, Offit married Avodah Komito, the daughter of Abraham Komito, civil engineer, and Carrie Komito (née Fortgang), the proprietor of the Aladdin, a Borscht Belt hotel in Woodbourne, New York, and the developer of several Manhattan apartment buildings.
+Together, the couple had two sons, Kenneth Offit, an oncologist, and Michael Offit, a Wall Street trader and author.